 We have a couple of sound bites.

-This is Jim Dement last night, Fox News channel on Hannity.
+This is Jim DeMint last night, Fox News channel on Hannity.

-That you would rather lose and have pure conservatives rather than Republicans who are more liberal or quote, pragmatic.
+Hannity said, Mike Castle thinks that you are very wrong about your viewpoint, that you would rather lose and have pure conservatives rather than Republicans who are more liberal or, quote, pragmatic.

 It really reveals who wants the Big Ten in the Republican Party.